Some people believe that opening windows during the day can reduce radon levels in residential settings. Is this true?

 While increasing the natural ventilation in your home does reduce radon levels, this reduction varies depending on many factors.
 It can depend on which windows you open, the direction and the speed of the wind, the radon levels of the outside air, etc. In truth, it is impossible to predict how much reduction in radon levels can be achieved by opening a few of your windows.

-It is safe to assume that the more ventilation there is ie, the more windows you open, the more will be the radon reduction.
+It is safe to assume that the more ventilation there is ie, the more windows you open, and the more will be the radon reduction.
 Opening the windows of higher floors can significantly reduce the radon levels there.
 However, the same can’t be said for basements.

 Opening basement windows may or may not reduce radon levels.
 This is because increasing the basement ventilation can create more negative pressure there which will cause more radon to be sucked into the basement.
-So, whether the levels will reduce or not can be find out only by testing the radon levels before and after opening the windows.
+So, whether the levels will reduce or not can be found out only by testing the radon levels before and after opening the windows.

-Another problem is; while opening the windows may ventilate radon out, it doesn’t prevent radon from entering the house.
+Another problem is; that while opening the windows may ventilate radon out, it doesn’t prevent radon from entering the house.
 This means that you will be still breathing the radon gas.
 It is impossible to run a radon test with open windows as the test results will be inaccurate.
 Continuous radon monitoring devices can be used to detect the current radon levels, however, it is recommended to install a mitigation system instead of relying on natural ventilation.

 Does opening a window affect radon test results?